sheriftawfikabbas/learn_django/Step1_Basics/README.md

 Welcome back!

-In the third task of this project, we will we will understand the model-view concept in Django, create a new view and map the view to a URL.
+In the third task of this project, we will understand the model-view concept in Django, create a new view and map the view to a URL.

 When designing a backend for your web application, a reasonable thing to do is to separate the code that deals with the front end from the code that deals with the data.
-This separation is known as the model-view-controller software design patter, where the view controls the frontend, the model controls the data, and the controller manages the input and output of the web application.
+This separation is known as the model-view-controller software design pattern, where the view controls the frontend, the model controls the data, and the controller manages the input and output of the web application.

 A view in Django is the interface that you will provide to your users.
 We write our views as python functions in the view.py file.
 Let’s have a look at this file.